 There are three possible causes of this issue:

 - Your company domain is not yet verified.
-The domain of the on-premises UPN or alternate login ID is a domain that is not yet verified in your organizational account.
+The domain of the on-premises UPN or alternate login ID is a domain that is not yet verified in Azure Active Directory (Azure AD).

-- The cloud-managed user has a license.
-The user in your organizational account is not federated and was assigned a license.
+- The user in Azure AD is not federated and was assigned a license.

 - The domain suffix of the UPN or alternate login ID has changed from one federated domain to another federated domain.

 Scenario 1: Your company domain is not yet verified

 Make sure that the domain suffix of the UPN or alternate login ID is verified in Azure AD.
 If you sync users before you verify the domain, the user name of the user is changed accordingly.

 How to determine the domain suffix for a UPN

 On a domain controller or on a computer on which the Windows Server Administration Toolkit is installed, follow these steps: